 The ARC welcomes Aboriginal students in a unique gathering place.
 There are spaces for quiet study, computer access, and activities.
 Students will have the support of the ARC manager, an access instructor, a cultural advisor and an academic advisor.
 Services include tutoring, advice on financial support, liaison with sponsoring agencies and CNC faculty, academic and career planning, and advice on support services at CNC and in Prince George.
 In addition, the ARC supports the activities of the CNC Dream Hunters Aboriginal Student Club.
 The ARC is a supportive community that provides the necessary services for an easier transition into college and continued success during your academic journey.

 Accessibility Services

+Fax: 250-561-5879

-E-mail: dss@cnc.bc.ca
+E-mail: access@cnc.bc.ca

 Student Central: Room 1-753

-www.cnc.bc.ca/Exploring/Services/student
+www.cnc.bc.ca/access